DevCycleHQ/devcycle-docs/docs/sdk/features.md

 #### Server-Side SDKs

-If the server loses its connection it will be re-opened on the next config poll, which can be configured as desired.
+If the server loses its connection it will be re-opened it will be re-opened automatically after a configurable interval.

 ## Local and Cloud Bucketing